coreos/owners-file-action/README.md

 - `/approve cancel` - Cancel a previous `/approve`
 - `/hold` - Approvers can place a hold on the PR to prevent auto-merge
 - `/hold cancel` - Remove the hold

+## Auto-Reviewer Assignment

+When a PR is opened, the action automatically assigns random reviewers and approvers from the OWNERS file:

+- Randomly selects reviewers from the `reviewers` list
+- Randomly selects approvers from the `approvers` list
+- Excludes the PR author from being assigned as a reviewer
+- Number of reviewers and approvers is configurable

+**Configuration:**

+- `AUTO_ASSIGN_REVIEWERS` - Number of reviewers to assign (default: `2`)
+- `AUTO_ASSIGN_APPROVERS` - Number of approvers to assign (default: `1`)

+**Example:** With the default settings, when a PR is opened, 2 random reviewers and 1 random approver will be automatically assigned to review the PR.

 ## Auto-Merge